Financial Samurai

 It’s nice to make a 155% – 175% return on a $248,000 down payment in 2.5 years based on a prediction.
 That’s $384,400 – $434,000 of equity that can be extracted to have one bender of a time in Vegas!
 Why even bother working with those type of gains?

-But the good times are now over.
+But the good times are now coming to an end.
 San Francisco real estate above $2M will correct over the next two years by roughly 10%.
 Real estate under $2M will correct by ~5% because mortgage rates will stay low and six figure jobs are a dime a dozen here.
 In other words, the spread between high end and lower end will narrow.

 I am certain that six months after their respective IPO lockups, thousands of employees will sell their RSUs and options and convert their funny money into real estate.
 They will reignite the property market.
 Why do I believe this?
 No, I haven’t gone to the year 2018, I’ve simply talked to hundreds of private company employees who all are itching to buy real assets.